DeNepo/ux-ui-design/README.md

 ## Week 1

-- Practice User Interviews and the Design Thinking Process.
+- Practice Stakeholder Interviews and the Design Thinking Process.
 - Take your first steps into the world of Open Source Software.

 <details>